djcolon/helder_uk/content/articles/understanding_pointers/index.md

 ```
 [Have a play with it here!](https://cpp.sh/?source=%2F%2F+Example+program%0A%23include+%3Ciostream%3E%0A%23include+%3Cstring%3E%0A%0Aint+main()%0A%7B%0A++std%3A%3Astring+name%3B%0A++std%3A%3Acout+%3C%3C+%22What+is+your+name%3F+%22%3B%0A++getline+(std%3A%3Acin%2C+name)%3B%0A++std%3A%3Acout+%3C%3C+%22Hello%2C+%22+%3C%3C+name+%3C%3C+%22!%5Cn%22%3B%0A%7D)

-This piece of code prints out: `0x505278`, which is the memory address the value
+This piece of code prints out: `0x505278`, which is the memory address at which
-of our number is stored.
-Now try and see what happens if you change that output
+the value of our number is stored.
+Now try and see what happens if you change
-line:
+that output line:

 ```cpp
 std::cout << *&number << std::endl;